-The City is in the process of developing regulations for short-term rentals (STRs), a booked stay of 29 consecutive nights or fewer.
-For many years, STRs have been a popular lodging choice for travelers in Europe and certain high volume tourist destinations in the United States.
+For many years, short-term rentals (STRs), a booked stay of 29 consecutive nights or fewer, have been a popular lodging choice for travelers in Europe and certain high volume tourist destinations in the United States.
 With the advent of technology-based online platforms that facilitate the marketing and booking of STRs, this market has rapidly expanded across the globe.
 According to Airbnb, one of the leaders in the home sharing industry, roughly 47,000 people stayed with Airbnb hosts during the summer of 2010.
 By the summer of 2015, that number had increased to nearly 17 million total guests.
 Airbnb currently touts more than three million listings in 65,000 cities across 191 countries.
 HomeAway, another home sharing company that includes VRBO (Vacation Rentals by Owner) and others, offers more than two million listings in 190 countries.

 Planning Commission Meetings

-The Planning Commission held a work session on
+The Planning Commission held meetings on the following dates: